georgevio/IoT-Embedded/esp-idf/readme.md

    idf.py -p COMXX flash monitor
    ```

-   Press `Ctrl+]` to exit the monitor.
+   Use `Ctrl+]` to exit the monitor.

 ### Adding Dependencies

-Some projects may require additional components or libraries.
-To add these dependencies:
+Several projects require additional ESP-IDF components or libraries.
+To add them do:

 - Use the `idf.py add-dependency` command.
 For example:
   ```bash